bmolnar91/workbook/module_oop.md

 #### If you have a variable, that shall store a positive whole number between 0 and 200, what primitive type would you use to store it?

-The `short` type.
+- Java: The `short` type.
 0-200 is well within the bounds of the 16 bits it uses.
+- C#: The `byte` type.
+It represents an _unsigned_ byte in C#, which can store a whole number between 0-255.

 #### What is the "golden rule" of variable scoping in Java?
 What is the lifetime of variables?

-General convention for a variable’s scope is, it is accessible only within the block in which it is declared.
+General convention for a variable's scope is, it is accessible only within the block in which it is declared.

 1. Class variables:
-   A variable which is declared inside a class, outside all the blocks and is marked _static_ is known as a class variable.The lifetime of a class variable is until the end of the program or as long as the class is loaded in memory.
+   A variable which is declared inside a class, outside all the blocks and is marked _static_ is known as a class variable.
+The lifetime of a class variable is until the end of the program or as long as the class is loaded in memory.

 2. Instance variables:
    A variable which is declared inside a class and outside all the methods and blocks is an instance variable.
 Lifetime of an instance variable is until the object stays in memory.